hugomf/rustrix/README.md

 # Rustrix / Matrix Animation 💻

 A highly performant and customizable terminal animation that simulates the iconic "digital rain" effect from The Matrix.
 Built in Rust, this application leverages the `crossterm` and `tokio` libraries to create a smooth, responsive, and resource-efficient visual experience that reacts in real-time to terminal resizing and user input.
+This code is based on Matrix Animation golang version, see [HuGoRain](https://github.com/hugomf/hugo_rain.git)

 ![A screenshot of the matrix code animation](images/image.png)